nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 What's the solution?

-We need an exit strategy.
-Or a way to track which vertices we already checked so we don't check them again.
+We need an exit strategy... or a way to track which vertices we already checked so we don't check them again.

 We _could_ use another Queue, but we don't need FIFO, so we can just use an array to track which vertices we "discovered".